Escola Secundária Eça de Queirós (Póvoa de Varzim): Architecture

 The school is located in an isolated, urban zone totally occupied from the block defined to the north by the Rua Dr. Alberto Pimentel, east by Rua Padre Afonso Soares, west to Rua de Camilo and south by the Rua Dr. Leonardo Coimbra.
-Alongside is the Escola Primária da Póvoa de Varzim/Escola Nova (Primary School of Póvoa de Varzim) and the Basílica do Sagrado Coração de Jesus (Basillica of the Sacred Heart of Jesus).
+Alongside is the Escola Primária da Póvoa de Varzim/Escola Nova (Primary School of Póvoa de Varzim) and the Basílica do Sagrado Coração de Jesus (Basilica of the Sacred Heart of Jesus).

 The rectangular building, constructed laterally on a two-floor paln, comprising four rectangular wings, interconnected to create and interior uncovered patio.
 In addition to the lateral left, there is a secondary "L-shaped" extension.
 The facades are plastered and painted in beige, circled by entablatures of granite and decorated by friezes and cornices in granite.
 The principal facade (oriented to the southeast) is marked by several faces, some detached and slightly advanced, framed by granite wedges, formed by overlapping silhouettes with filled joints.
 This facade includes a composition with three windows, interconnected by granite parapets.